sbryngelson/Fake-Beamer/readme.md

 ## Disclaimer

 I don't fully appreciate (read: understand) Microsoft PowerPoint.
-This template and theme have undergone only mild testing via my Mac (Monterrey) and a Windows 11 VM.
+This template has undergone only mild testing via my Mac (Monterrey) and a Windows 11 VM.
 I suspect there to be some bugs, particularly associated with the required fonts.

 ## How to use